roboxue/niffler/README.md

 - `Token[T]` is the base unit of "data".
 Similar to declarations like `val a: Int`, it has all meta info related to a data, and can be used to fetch the actual value from an `ExecutionCache`
 - `ExecutionCache` is where data being stored.
 It's effectively a `Map[Token[Any], Any]` with garanteed type consistancy among it's entries.
 - `Implementation[T]` is the base unit of "algorithm/function".
 Implementation binds to a `Token[T]`, takes a list of other `Token[_]` as dependency, and a pure function to construct.
-Treated as a `def foo(params...)` that can be evaluated with a `ExecutionCache` and yield `T`, it will fetch the dependency's value from cache in runtime, run them using it's own code and write the result back to the cache with the token it binds to.g
+Treated as a `def foo(params...)` that can be evaluated with a `ExecutionCache` and yield `T`, it will fetch the dependency's value from cache in runtime, run them using it's own code and write the result back to the cache with the token it binds to.
 - `Logic` and `Niffler` are all collection of `Implementation`. `Niffler` is privately mutable, while `Logic` is always immutable.
 - To eval an `Implementation`, you can do `logic.syncRun(someToken)`.
 This will create a DAG using `Implementations` in the `Logic`, evaluated every token whose dependency has been met, until the desired token has been evaluated.
 - `logic.asyncRun(someToken)` is also available as you might have guessed